A person commits the offense of manufacture of a controlled substance per RSMo Section 579.055 if he or she

 How to Fight a Manufacturing of a Controlled Substance Charge

-Manufacturing a controlled substance is a serious felony charge, especially if it occurred within 2000 feet of a school or someone was hurt in the process of making methamphetamines.
+Manufacturing a controlled substance is a serious felony, especially if it occurred within 2000 feet of a school or if someone was hurt while making methamphetamines.
 The best way to fight it is to hire an experienced criminal defense attorney.
-It may seem like law enforcement has the upper hand in a situation like this, but a skilled lawyer will know how to counter their charges and protect your freedom.
+It may seem like law enforcement has the upper hand in this situation, but a skilled lawyer will know how to counter their charges and protect your freedom.

 One important word in the statute can be the key to fighting a manufacturing a controlled substance charge.
-That word is “knowingly”.
-To get a conviction, the state must prove that you made a conscious effort to manufacture a controlled substance.
+That word is “knowingly.”
+The state must prove that you made a conscious effort to manufacture a controlled substance to get a conviction.
 Just being present at a location where manufacturing is occurring is not enough.
 This is best demonstrated by State v.
 Withrow 8 S.W.
 3d 75.
-In that case, the defendant was sentenced to 18 years for manufacture of a controlled substance but had his case overturned by the Missouri Supreme Court.
-The defendant was observed by a drug task force entering and leaving a house under surveillance 5 or 6 times over the course of 2 days.
+In that case, the defendant was sentenced to 18 years for the manufacture of a controlled substance but had his case overturned by the Missouri Supreme Court.
+The defendant was observed by a drug task force entering and leaving a house under surveillance 5 or 6 times over two days.
 When they executed a search warrant, the officers observed the defendant exiting a bedroom with his hands up.
-In the bedroom, they found drug paraphernalia including anhydrous ammonia, pseudoephedrine, lithium batteries and, in a locked closet, a jar with ingredients in the initial stage of methamphetamines production.
-The police apparently assumed that the defendant's presence in the room was sufficient to indicate guilt and made no further attempts to tie him to the production through incriminating statements or any other evidence indicating his knowledge of the operation.
-The Missouri Supreme Court overturned the conviction on the grounds that the evidence was not sufficient to prove that the defendant had made a substantial step towards the production of methamphetamines.
+In the bedroom, they found drug paraphernalia, including anhydrous ammonia, pseudoephedrine, lithium batteries, and, in a locked closet, a jar with ingredients in the initial stage of methamphetamines production.
+The police assumed that the defendant's presence in the room was sufficient to indicate guilt and made no further attempts to tie him to the production through incriminating statements or any other evidence indicating his knowledge of the operation.
+The Missouri Supreme Court overturned the conviction on the grounds that the evidence was not sufficient to prove that the defendant had made a substantial step toward the production of methamphetamines.

 Attorney Ruth Beerup Can Fight Your Manufacturing Charge